httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 HTTP Message Signatures are designed to be a general-purpose security mechanism applicable in a wide variety of circumstances and applications.
 In order to properly and safely apply HTTP Message Signatures, an application or profile of this specification MUST specify all of the following items:

 - The set of [content identifiers](#content-identifiers) that are expected and required.
 For example, an authorization protocol would mandate that the `Authorization` header be covered to protect the authorization credentials, as well as a `*created` field to allow replay detection.
 - A means of retrieving the key material used to verify the signature.
-An application will usually use the `keyid` field of the `Signature-Input` parameter value and define rules for resolving a key from there.
+An application will usually use the `keyid` parameter of the `Signature-Input` header value and define rules for resolving a key from there.
 - A means of determining the signature algorithm used to verify the signature content is appropriate for the key material.
 - A means of determining that a given key and algorithm presented in the request are appropriate for the request being made.
 For example, a server expecting only ECDSA signatures should know to reject any RSA signatures; or a server expecting asymmetric cryptography should know to reject any symmetric cryptography.